fedarko/strainFlye/README.md

 The main inputs to strainFlye are 1) reads and 2) contigs.
-However, most steps in the pipeline can be "jumped to" if you already have other files prepared (e.g. alignment, mutation calls).
+However, most steps in the pipeline can be "jumped to" if you already have other files prepared (e.g. an alignment of reads to contigs, or existing single-nucleotide mutation calls within contigs).

 <img src="https://github.com/fedarko/strainFlye/raw/main/docs/strainflye-pipeline.png" alt="strainFlye pipeline diagram" />